-Self-loosening of screws and bolts has to be prevented.
+Self-loosening of screws and bolts shall be prevented.
 Static friction, together with pretension, is a major means against self-loosening.
 However, kinetic (or dynamic) friction also has some meaning in CAE processes.
-Hence, both friction types need to be supported by χMCF.
+Therefore, both friction types need to be supported by χMCF.

 Friction occurs between any two objects in contact.
 In case of bolts and screws, these contacts are usually obtained between: